devmetal/laren/README.md

 <h2>[function]</h2>
 The function parameter take 2 argument, filename and the index.
 You can write any function that you want.
+In the current version, the function is an optional argument.
+If any function provided by args, that will be used in files.
+If you don't give the function you have to type in terminal with an :exit (see example below) or you have to use unix pipe to send your function to stdin.

 <h2>Options</h2>